Data Access Management > Data access policies > Prerequisites for pushdown enforcement

 1. 1Ensure that the user identified in the catalog source connection that pushes the policies has Databricks workspace admin privileges on the catalog source.

-2. 2Configure a catalog source.
+2. 2Configure Databricks as a catalog source.

 For more information about configuring a catalog source for Databricks, see Register a catalog source.